Bylaws of the Configuration Workgroup (plus Code of Conduct)

 3) The Association is based in Walldorf (Baden-Württemberg, Germany).

 4) The Association’s financial year is the calendar year.

 § 2 Purpose and objectives of the Association, area of activity

-- The Association provides an organizational framework for cooperation between users of the product configuration software of SAP AG, and with the management and product development for this sector.
+1) The Association provides an organizational framework for cooperation between users of the product configuration software of SAP SE, and with the management and product development for this sector.

-• Promoting the more effect utilization of the product configuration software developed and marketed by SAP by means of a mutual exchange and the passing on of information and knowledge.
+• Promoting the more effective utilization of the variant configuration software developed and marketed by SAP SE by means of a mutual exchange and the passing on of information and knowledge.